Advocacy: Maryland

 ACRIA

 Bringing together organizations from across the United States to advocate for those living with and vulnerable to HIV and the organizations that serve them.
-Click here for an action alert calling for members of Congress to increase funding for HIV programs.
 American Academy of HIV Medicine

 Leverages the perspective and the powerful voices of HIV health care providers to influence health policies on state and federal levels that affect HIV practitioners and the care they deliver.
 ASA's Policy Initiatives